×

 Identifying & Responding to Complications

-• Escalating pain at the site of injection
+• Increasing pain at the injection site

 Long-Term Management and Further Treatment Options

-• Radiofrequency ablation
+• Radiofrequency ablation (denervation) for longer-lasting relief

 • Physical therapy